evnik/XcodeRN/Xcode12.5RC.md

-# Xcode 12.5 Beta 3 Release Notes
+# Xcode 12.5 RC Release Notes

 Update your apps to use new features, and test your apps against API changes.

 ## Overview

-Xcode 12.5 Beta 3 includes SDKs for iOS 14.5, iPadOS 14.5, tvOS 14.5, watchOS 7.4, and macOS Big Sur 11.3.
-The Xcode 12.5 Beta 3 release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
-Xcode 12.5 Beta 3 requires a Mac running macOS Big Sur 11 or later.
+Xcode 12.5 RC includes SDKs for iOS 14.5, iPadOS 14.5, tvOS 14.5, watchOS 7.4, and macOS Big Sur 11.3.
+The Xcode 12.5 Release Candidate supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
+Xcode 12.5 RC requires a Mac running macOS Big Sur 11 or later.

-### Devices

-#### Known Issues

-*   When running on a Mac with Apple silicon, Xcode may fail to connect to an Apple Watch device, presenting a message stating that the connection “is taking longer than expected.”
-While Xcode offers the option to continue to wait, the connection never completes.
-(74822495)

-    **Workaround**: Develop with a simulated watchOS device, or using an Intel Mac.

 ### General